ImageMagick/Usage-Markdown/filter/index.md

 But unlike the [Gaussian Filter](#gaussian), the 'Sinc' function does not just taper down to near zero a short distance from the sample point.
 In fact, even at 10 pixels away from the sampling point (see graph above), you can get an appreciable effect on the final result.
-However resizing an image using a filter that has a support distance of 10 would require an averaging of at least 20x20 or 400 pixels per pixel in the final result.
+However, resizing an image using a filter that has a support distance of 10 would require an averaging of at least 20x20 or 400 pixels per pixel in the final result.
 And that would produce a very slow resize.

-As a consequence, using a raw form "`Sinc`" filter not recommended, and almost never used, though by using [Expert Filter Controls](#options) IM will not prevent you from doing this, if that is what you really want to do.
+As a consequence, using a raw form "`Sinc`" filter is not recommended, and almost never used, though by using [Expert Filter Controls](#options) IM will not prevent you from doing this, if that is what you really want to do.

-What is recommended and provided are 'windowed' forms of the Sinc function, which have been developed by image processing experts, that can be used to 'limit' the infinite Sinc (and Jinc) functions to a more practical size.
+What is recommended, and provided, are 'windowed' forms of the Sinc function, which have been developed by image processing experts, that can be used to 'limit' the infinite Sinc (and Jinc) functions to a more practical size.
-These *Windowing Filters* include filters such as; '`Blackman`', '`Bohman`', '`Hann`', '`Hamming`' '`Lanczos`'.
-'`Kaiser`', '`Welch`', '`Bartlett`', and '`Parzen`'.
+These *Windowing Filters* include filters such as; '`Blackman`', '`Bohman`', '`Hann`', '`Hamming`', '`Lanczos`', '`Kaiser`', '`Welch`', '`Bartlett`' and '`Parzen`'.

 #### How Windowed Filters Work {#window_how}